Concepts → Data Purge

 Incorta sends the data purge script with the following details to Spark:

-• The path to the compacted version of the exclusion table
+• The path to the compacted version of the exclusion or inclusion table

-• The mapping columns in the target object and the exclusion table
+• The mapping columns in the target object and the exclusion or inclusion table

-Spark deletes data shared between the source tables and their exclusion sets and creates a new version of the Parquet files and incremental segments.
+Spark removes data marked for deletion and creates a new version of the Parquet files and incremental segments.
 Spark will create a new version even if no records have been deleted.

-Objects with data retention and deletion dataset configurations
+Objects with data retention and deletion or inclusion dataset configurations

 1. Incorta decides on whether the data should be deleted per the data retention policy.

-2. Incorta sends the data purge script with the details required for both the data retention condition and the exclusion dataset.
+2. Incorta sends the data purge script with the details required for both the data retention condition and the exclusion or inclusion dataset.

 3. Spark executes the script, deletes the required data, and creates a new version of Parquet files and segments.
 If Spark fails to execute the purge script for any of the two configurations: